varunisataco/github-slideshow/_posts/0000-01-02-varunisataco.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text "okay let me leave"
+Your text "this lowkey is boring af"
 Use the left arrow to go back!